ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

-   -  The comments describing the rationale for not including some attributes in this JSON code example even if in the scope of this document are identified with the prefix "// __COMMENT" and included only in the first object instance (e.g., in the Access Link from the AN1-1 description or in the AN1-1 LTP description).
+   -  The comments describing the rationale for not including some attributes in this JSON code example even if in the scope of this document are identified with the prefix "// comment" and included only in the first object instance (e.g., in the Access Link from the AN1-1 description or in the AN1-1 LTP description).